HimAir10/E---Learning-Assistant/README.md

 1. Upload a sample document (e.g., textbook chapter)
 2. Ask questions about the content
 3. Verify relevant information is retrieved

+### Test Image Analysis
+1. Upload an image (handwritten notes, diagram, or screenshot)
+2. Ask questions about the image content
+3. Verify text extraction and image understanding work correctly

 ### Test Web Search
 1. Ask a query with "latest" or "recent"